 The Issuer intends to allocate available funds as stated.
 The Issuer will reallocate funds only for sound business reasons.
-Any reallocation will likely result in a change to the investment portfolio mix relating to percentage held in mortgages and other investments, geographic locations, mortgage types and mortgage positions.
+Any reallocation will likely result in a change to the investment portfolio mix relating to percentage held in mortgages and other investments.